Brian O'Brien (journalist)

 Brian Francis O'Brien (12 December 1922 – 1 May 1982) was a New Zealand boxer, journalist and politician.

 Biography

 Early life and career

 O'Brien was born in 1922 and educated at Marist Newtown and St Patrick's College in Wellington.
 As a child he developed an interest in sports, particularly boxing and wrestling and to a lesser extent cricket and rugby.
-He competed in youth boxing himself before beginning a career in journalism after leaving school, working for a time at the The Evening Post newspaper.
+He competed in youth boxing himself before beginning a career in journalism after leaving school, working for a time at The Evening Post newspaper.
 During World War II he served in the Royal New Zealand Air Force.

 In 1948 he married Valerie McNicol, with whom he had two sons.
 In 1949 O'Brien started the magazine Sports Digest where his writing on boxing, cricket, and rugby in particular were well regarded.
 In 1960 he published the book Kiwis with Gloves On, which recounted the history of boxing in New Zealand.